tejen/codepath-twitter/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] Favorite/retweet buttons are animated for added visual feedback.
+- [X] Animations **precisely mimic the real Twitter app! (especially during login/logout)**
+- [X] App Icon resembles real Twitter app.
+- [X] Launch Screen (and it's follow-up animations) mimics the real Twitter app.

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):
+Please list two areas of the assignment you'd like to discuss further with your peers during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. Why and how to prevent the API Key and Secret from being tracked in source control.
 2.